 - Successfully complete required training sessions

-If you are interested in servings as a student election judge for the General Election, complete the online student election judge application.
+If you are interested in servings as a student election judge for the presidential nominating primary in March or for another election in 2020, complete the online student election judge application.

-If you are selected as a student election judge, you will get an email notification and letter with the details of your precinct assignment for the Nov.
-5, 2019 election.
-This letter will also contain information about available training sessions.
+If you are selected as a student election judge, you will get an email notification and letter with the details of your precinct assignment for the March 3, 2020 election.
+This letter will also contain information about available training sessions and how to sign up.
 Your precinct’s chair judge will contact you to discuss your schedule, meals and other important details about your polling place.